 Photo of ceramic artist Lisa Meunier’s workshop (above and below) by photographer Joanna Maclennan

 I shared some snaps of the office in it’s current state on my blog last week – and what a mess it is!
 Although (you won’t believe it) with the wallpaper off – yes, both layers of wallpaper and woodchip – it’s actually easier to see the space and figure out what I need to do in the room.
-So now is the time to search out some decor inspiration and I’ve started with a book by Sally Coulthard titled STUDIO.
+I’ve already got my sit/stand Varidesk and have ordered the keyboard and touchpad I needed from Penclic to turn my laptop into a PC, so now all I need to do is search out some decor inspiration.
+I’ve started with a book by Sally Coulthard titled STUDIO.
 The images you’ve been looking at in this blog post are all taken from this unique and interesting book.
 It contains photos of countless different types of studios, offices and workshops – all of which are being used by their creative owners as their dedicated work spaces.
 I’m a nosy kinda gal so this book is my dream; it gives me access into the studios of artists, designers, writers, makers and photographers and get a glimpse into their lives.

 Photos of collage artist Martin O’Neill’s studio (above and below) by photographer Alun Callender.